Lochte flops: Olympic career likely over after 7th in 200 IM

-Looking to make it back to the Summer Games for a fifth time, the 36-year-old Lochte didn't come close.
-He struggled to a seventh-place finish in the 200-meter individual medley at the U.S. swimming trials Friday night.
+After embarrassing himself five years ago in Rio de Janeiro, Lochte's bid for a fifth Olympics ended with a labored, seventh-place finish in the 200 IM at the U.S. swimming trials Friday night.

+Youth was served in a race that requires one lap using each of swimming's four strokes.

-Michael Andrew — 14 years younger than Lochte — romped to victory by setting a blistering pace over the first three laps and holding on at the end to win in 1 minute, 55.44 seconds.
+Michael Andrew — 14 years his junior — romped to victory by going under world record pace over the first three laps and holding on in the freestyle for a winning time of 1 minute, 55.44 seconds.

-Chase Kalisz, who already had won the 400 individual medley at these trials, claimed another Olympic event by touching second in 1:56.97.
+Chase Kalisz, who already had won the 400 individual medley at these trials, claimed another Olympic event by finishing next in 1:56.97.

-Lochte was lagging far behind.
-He only beat one other swimmer, settling for a time of 1:59.67 that really showed his age.

-“This ain’t the end of the road," Lochte vowed in a poolside interview with NBC.
-"There’s a lot more I want to accomplish in the sport of swimming, whether it’s in the pool or outside the pool.”
+Lochte lagged far behind, touching in 1:59.67.
+That was nearly 6 seconds off the world record he still holds, a time of 1:54.00 from the 2011 world championships in the prime of his brilliant career.

+A tearful Lochte wouldn't go as far as saying his swimming days are over.

 “He's a legend in the water,” Andrew said.
 “He's done some incredible things.
 To share the pool with him is always an honor.”

-Lochte went over to greet his wife and two young children, a sign of his different life since he embarrassed himself at the Rio Games by lying about being robbed at gunpoint during a boisterous night on the town.

-Proclaiming himself a changed man, Lochte arrived in Omaha saying he not only expected to make the team, he felt he was still capable of winning a medal in Tokyo.
-He went all in on the 200 IM — the only event where he had a realistic chance of qualifying — and made it through to the final.
+Initially entered in six events, Lochte dropped most of them and went all in on the 200 IM — the only race where he had a realistic chance of qualifying.

 That's where age finally caught up with him.